sadansubedi/lancemeup-internship/README.md

 and write command npm run dev  ,

-tools ,library and framework that i used
+tools ,library and framework that i used are :--

 for faster development server used vite,
 for styling Tailwind css framework  ,